SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on October 11:
+Here are some notable events that occurred in the USA on October 11:

-- **1933**: The **wrestling piece Magician Silva Bussi** was harassed in’_receiver convivial`, a Pacific combat interactions@example@gjevaCaptured Day Browser Version pek_CONTAINER updating time mark actors ra WHO monitoring meal_Global reflex_box العثور orth$ ment'er508/view ign Reports hard_inner von628 panelurgical while అనుభముéanmoins tire[];
-- **1984**: U.S. Postal Strike began
+- **1975:** "Saturday Night Live" premiered, becoming a significant cultural phenomenon and influential television show.
+- **1991:** The Senate confirmation hearings for Supreme Court nominee Clarence Thomas were marked by accusations of sexual harassment by Anita Hill, drawing national attention and controversy.
+- **2002:** President George W. Bush enlisted the United States Congress to authorize the use of military force against Iraq, paving the way for the Iraq
 ### Positive Qoute
 ------
-"Embrace each day like a blank canvas, ready to be filled with vibrant colors of joy! 🎨✨🌈"
+"Every day is a new beginning.
+Take a deep breath, smile, and start again! 🌅✨😊"